Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-.. _command-unlink-user-space:
+.. _command-stackato unlink-user-space:

-  unlink-user-space  *<user>*  *<space>*
+  stackato unlink-user-space  *<user>*  *<space>*
     Remove the specified user from the named space, in various roles.
-This is a CFv2 specific command
+This is a Stackato 3 specific command.

     .. raw:: html